The Urban Forest of Chicopee

 In 2015 Chicopee was selected as a recipient for a grant award from the 2015 TD Green Streets Program administered by TD Bank and the Arbor Day Foundation.
 The $20,000 grant supported the planting of approximately 160 bare root trees throughout the neighborhoods of Chicopee Center, Chicopee Falls and Willimansett.
 Species are selected for their hardiness, beauty and ecological function.
 A list of trees recommended for urban planting can be found [here.]

-Another tree planting is planned for the Spring 2017, with over 100 individuals comprising 8 distinct species.
+Another tree planting was executed in the Spring 2017, including 100 individual trees comprising 8 distinct species.

 Greening the Gateway Cities